 b) read misfire counters;

 c) for the reliable result: switch off/on the ignition, evaluate the counters once again after unevenness.
-Solve the problems with the cylinder, identified with misfire algorithm (start the solving of a problem with the cylinder, who’s misfire counter identifies the larger number of misfires).
+Solve the problems with the cylinder, identified with the misfire algorithm (start the solving of a problem with the cylinder, who’s misfire counter identifies the larger number of misfires).

 Note: perform the test on the even road.
 The effect of the uneven road to misfire counter is described here.